Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: HI stacking results for quiescent galaxies

-The presence of \HI{} in quiescent spirals is not a novel result in the Local Universe. \citep[e.g.,][]{Zhang2019} have shown that massive, quiescent disk galaxies present \HI{} fractions ranging from 10 to 30\%, comparable to those in SFGs.
-These studies attribute the cause of the quenching to a lack of molecular gas and dust, along with low star formation efficiency, while \HI{} reservoirs survive instead.
-The proximity in \HI{} content of our red spirals to MS galaxies suggests that these objects might be in some transitioning state --- either off the MS or towards the green valley --- i.e., experiencing a lull phase, or a post-starburst phase \citep[also see][]{ellison25}.
-This also matches with the picture emerging from the SED fitting carried out by \citetalias{Donevski2023}, which suggests that the SFHs of most galaxies in the sample are consistent with quenching in the last 1 Gyr.
-Their rich \HI{} and dust content hints to the potential for future starburst activity, placing them in a "mini-quenching" phase \citep{Tibor2024, Looser2025}, pending the restoration of molecular hydrogen.
-Moreover, a growing number of observational studies link the occurrence of \HI{}-rich QGs and post-starbursts to slow quenching mechanisms (e.g., morphological quenching), where \HI{} reservoirs persist long after the final burst (\citealt{michalowski24}, \citealt{li25}, \citealt{ellison25}).
-This conclusion is further supported by theoretical studies using SIMBA cosmological simulation with dust modeling, where slow quenching is found to be prevalent amongst dusty QGs with old stellar populations ($>5-10$ Gyr) \citep{lorenzon25}.
+The presence of \HI{} in quiescent spirals is not a novel result in the local Universe. \citep[e.g.,][]{Zhang2019} show that massive, quiescent disk galaxies present \HI{} fractions ranging from 10 to 30\%, comparable to those in SFGs.
+These studies attribute the cause of the quenching to a lack of molecular gas and dust, along with a low star formation efficiency, while \HI{} reservoirs tend to persist.
+The similarity in \HI{} content between our red spirals and MS galaxies suggests that these objects may be in some transitioning state --- either off the MS or toward the green valley --- i.e., experiencing a lull phase, or a post-starburst phase \citep[also see][]{ellison25}.
+This scenario aligns with SED fitting carried out by \citetalias{Donevski2023}, implying that the star formation histories (SFHs) of most galaxies in the sample are consistent with quenching within the past 1 Gyr.
+Their substantial \HI{} and dust content points to the potential for future starburst activity, placing them in a ``mini-quenching'' phase \citep{Tibor2024, Looser2025}, pending the restoration of molecular hydrogen.
+Moreover, a growing number of observational studies link the occurrence of \HI{}-rich QGs and post-starbursts to slow quenching mechanisms (e.g., morphological quenching), where \HI{} reservoirs persist long after the final burst (\citealt{michalowski24}, \citealt{Li2025}, \citealt{ellison25}).
+This conclusion is further supported by SIMBA's dust modeling, which predicts slow quenching to be prevalent among dusty QGs with old stellar populations ($>5-10$ Gyr) \citep{lorenzon25}.
 An independent ALMA Band 6 follow-up of 18 QGs, including several objects from this study, reveals that despite reduced molecular gas fractions, dusty QGs can retain high dust-to-gas ratios ($\gtrsim 1/100$), comparable to those of SFGs (Lorenzon et al., in preparation).
 They find that the total cold ISM content declines only slightly with stellar age, with quiescent spirals typically hosting somewhat richer dust reservoirs than ellipticals.